DavidMercier/TriDiMap/docs/mapping.rst

 and a with a surface sample RMS roughness estimated around 30 :math:`\text{nm}`.
 The best indentation depth should be around 90-100 :math:`\text{nm}`, which respects both rules (for the microstructure and the surface roughness).
 Then, the indentation step for the matrix grid can be set around 2-4 :math:`\text{micron}` with a Berkovich indenter.

+Another example from the literature illustrates 2D histograms of indentation property distributions as a function of inter-indentation spacing in case-hardened C45 steel (cross-section), highlighting the transition from mapping resolution to phase resolution [#Wheeler_2025]_.

 Experimental artefacts
 -----------------------